FakeItEasy/FakeItEasy/how_to_build.md

 ### Building only a subset of the supported target frameworks

-FakeItEasy targets multiple versions of .NET (.NET Framework 4.0 and 4.5, .NET Standard 2.0 and 2.1), and the tests also run on multiple frameworks (.NET Framework 4.6.1 and several versions of .NET Core).
+FakeItEasy targets multiple versions of .NET (.NET Framework 4.5, .NET Standard 2.0 and 2.1), and the tests also run on multiple frameworks (.NET Framework 4.6.1 and several versions of .NET Core).
 A consequence is that a full build can take a significant amount of time.
 When working on the code, you might